-In real life, Person A asks a good movie to watch from Person B. If suggested movie is liked by Person A than we assume that Person A will be more likely to ask Person B for new suggestions in the future.
+In real life, Person A asks a good movie to watch from Person B. If the suggested movie is liked by Person A then we assume that Person A will be more likely to ask Person B for new suggestions in the future.

 After that, if some of the neighbours ( Person B) of Person A likes Movie X, recommending Movie X to Person A can be a good suggestion.

 Furthermore, with enough information and a good algorithm, we can also make a plausible prediction about how many ratings will be given to Movie X by Person A. This can be classified as user-based collaborative filtering (UB-CF).
 On the atomic perspective, UB-CF firstly holds two persons and compare their ratings on commonly watched movies, then classify them whether they are neighbours or not.
 After all the neighbours are considered, then our algorithm decides to whether a specific movie can be recommended to Person A or not.

 On the other side, Item-Based Collaborative-Filtering (IB-CF) analyze the similarity of two movies while comparing the ratings given by the same user.